Oreire/kub-pod-svc/README.md

 #  Overall, this setup ensures that each application is deployed as a pod and exposed via a complementary NodePort service, enabling their accessibility from your local machine.

-# The Challenegs of Deploying  Kubernetes services and pods with Docker Desktop Using GitHub Actions to deploy.
+# The Challenegs of Deploying  Kubernetes services and pods with Docker Desktop Using GitHub Actions.

 ### 1. **Docker Desktop's Kubernetes Limitations**:
-   - Docker Desktop includes a lightweight Kubernetes cluster primarily for local development and testing.
-It is not designed for production-grade deployments, which can lead to issues such as limited scalability, lack of high availability, and restricted resource allocation.
+   - Docker Desktop includes a lightweight Kubernetes cluster primarily for local development and testing, which is not designed for production-grade deployments.
+Hence, limited scalability, lack of high availability, and restricted resource allocation are common inherent issues.

 ### 2. **Networking Challenges**:
    - Docker Desktop's Kubernetes cluster runs within a virtualized environment, which can create networking complexities.
-Accessing services and pods externally may require additional configuration, such as port forwarding or exposing services via `NodePort`.
+Therefore, accessing services and pods externally may require additional configuration, such as port forwarding or exposing services via `NodePort`.

 ### 3. **Authentication and Configuration**:
    - GitHub Actions workflows often require access to the Kubernetes cluster via `kubeconfig`.
 Managing and securely storing the `kubeconfig` file or credentials can be challenging, especially when integrating with Docker Desktop's Kubernetes.
+The problem led to the use of self hosted runner to implemnet this project.
+The challenge is being taken up in an ongoing and more comprehensive K8S Project.

 ### 4. **Resource Constraints**:
    - Docker Desktop's Kubernetes cluster shares resources with the host machine.
 If the host has limited CPU or memory, it can impact the performance and stability of the cluster, especially during CI/CD pipeline execution.